Ziad Aboultaif: Before politics

-On first coming to Canada, Aboultaif started working as a labourer.
+On first coming to Canada, Aboultaif started working in the private and manufacturing sector.
 He learned the business from the ground up, moving from warehouse to office - eventually opening a business of his own.
 He was co-owner and co-managed Axxess Furniture Inc., an Edmonton-based furniture distribution business, for 12 years.

 Federal politics

 Aboultaif was first elected in 2015, campaigning on his credentials as a small business owner.
 He pledged support for small business and to lower taxes.

 From 2015 to 2017 he was shadow minister of National Revenue, followed by two years as shadow minister for International Development, then a year as shadow minister for Digital Government.

 He has served on a number of Parliamentary committees, including International Trade, Government Operations and Estimates, COVID-19 Pandemic, Foreign Affairs and International Development, Finance and National Revenue.

 He won re-election in 2019, partially on a platform focused on cost of living and support for pipeline development.
-In early 2021 he introduced a symbolic motion in Parliament supporting Canada's oil and gas sector industries.
+In early 2021 he introduced a motion in Parliament supporting Canada's oil and gas sector industries.
 He won re-election again in 2021 and 2025.

 As an Albertan, Aboultaif has been critical of the Liberal Government by being vocal on issues of national fiscal matters, crime, and national security, among others.

 He voted in support of Bill C-233 - An Act to amend the Criminal Code (sex-selective abortion), which would make it an indictable or a summary offence for a medical practitioner to knowingly perform an abortion solely on the grounds of the child's genetic sex.

 Organ donation

 In 2003 Aboultaif made a partial-liver donation to his son.
 In Parliament, he has worked to increase awareness of organ and tissue donation.
 His ultimately unsuccessful Private Members Bill C-223, would have established a Canadian Organ Donor Registry to coordinate and promote organ donation throughout Canada.

 In 2025, building on his effort in Bill C-223, Ziad introduced Bill C-234, an act to establish an organ donor recognition medal.
-The bill currently stands at first reading in the House of Commons and continues to move along the legislative process.
+The bill currently stands at the Committee Stage in the Senate of Canada and continues to move along the legislative process.